 Don’t drive blind:

-keep an eye on the traffic beyond July 2023.
+Keep an eye on your traffic beyond July 2023.

 Until Google Analytics Universal will stop processing data

 Don’t wait.
 You’ll need a rearview mirror to compare seasonal and month-on-month data when the free version of Universal Analytics is sunsetted in July 2023.
 Migrating now also gives you time to reconcile numbers between the two versions and to get used to the new data and report structure.

 It is not enough to just “switch on” GA4 or let Google automatically create it for you.
 It has to be configured properly and all the tags need to be in place.
 Until you do that, you are losing data every single day.